 Crypto markets capitulated over the past week after recently registering new all-time highs across the board.
 Ethereum (ETH) is currently down 12% over the past seven days and trading around $4,180, below the recently posted all-time high of $4,878 (Charts 1 and 2).
 The total crypto market cap is now around $2.58tn, with a 19.2% dominance from ethereum.
 While the overall crypto infrastructure is largely unchanged, the correction coincided with a press conference from the Chinese National Development and Reform Commission that reaffirmed China’s intention to crack down on crypto mining.
+Should I buy ethereum afterwards?
+No one can provide a definitive answer to this question as it ultimately depends on your individual financial situation and risk tolerance.
+Before investing in any cryptocurrency, we recommend that you do your own research and carefully consider all the risks associated with it.

 Examining other asset classes, ethereum is most correlated to equities (positively) and the dollar (negatively, Chart 3).
 Therefore, recent dollar strength and the equity rally losing momentum has likely contributed to ethereum weakness.